-8. FACILITY LEASE
+11. FACILITY LEASE

-The School leases its educational facility under a non-cancelable operating lease beginning June 1, 2006.
-The lease has been amended over the years and an addendum was made to extend the lease through June 30, 2017.
-The base monthly rental for the 2015-16 fiscal year was \$13,302.
-This lease requires the School to pay insurance and other costs.
-Total rent expense charged to operations for the year ended June 30, 2016 totaled \$159,624.
+The School leased its educational facility under a non-cancelable operating lease beginning June 1, 2006.
+The lease has been amended over the years and an addendum was made to extend the lease through March 2020.
+The lease was terminated when the School phased the facility in March 2020.
+Total rent expense charged to operations for the year ended June 30, 2020 totaled \$132,634.